Artists and Poets

 Marilyn Mecca.
 I went “public” a few years ago and turned years of diary entries, travel notes and observations into poetry.
 Being retired, I enjoy my morning coffee sitting down before doing what I love to do — be an arts volunteer - at the Alliance for the Arts, at the Bob Rauschenberg Gallery and at Arts in Healthcare.

+Carrie Moloney has been a graphic designer for over 15 years and has had her own business, Evolution Design House, since 2006.
 Lesley Morrow is an artist whose paintings are bold, raw and sensitive to the eye.
 She expresses the feminine experience, the mystique, through contemporary portraiture capturing not only the strength she sees in these women and their faces but also the chaos behind the façade.
+Edwin Moses is a 40 year old entrepreneur who specializes in “flipping’’ homes.
+He is a father, husband, spoken word artist and hard working licensed contractor.
+Edwin is a published author and has recorded three albums with cameos from multiple artists within the mainstream music industry.
 Barbara Gage Mulford.
 Southwest Florida resident Barbara Gage Mulford is inspired by nature, history and current events as she creates acrylic, watercolor and oil paintings.
 Barbara also teaches drawing and painting at several locations.
 Look for her signature; B Gage.
 Joe Pacheco is Co-Chair of ArtPoems.
 Sanibel Joe's Songbook was published in 2013.
 Named literary Artist of the Year in 2008 by the Alliance of the Arts, he has performed his poetry in N.Y.C. and Miami, and writes a poetry column for the Sanibel Islander.
 Roy E. Rodriguez.
 As a photographic artist, I am always interested in the process of discovery, of finding a potential image with power to grasp my attention.
 One may say this involves providence or coincidence, both passive actions.
 However, I include another element, the action of “seeing”, which is active and receptive.
 I speak of being present in the moment of taking the photograph, and of being open to the scene as it reveals what else there may be beyond my usual awareness.

 Beverly Taht.
 As an artist, I am inspired by the grace, beauty, ane power of nature and the unexpected delights of travel to new places.
 To capture these in an art piece is a challange.

 Hailing from the Netherlands Berry van Boekel has exhibited with the prestigious alternative non-profit space White Columns in New York; Country Club Projects in Cincinnati, Peel Gallery in Houston, at the NADA Art Fair in Miami.
 He received an MFA from The Ohio State University.
 He currently teaches art at Florida SouthWestern State College and at the Center For the Arts at Bonita Springs.
 Kenneth A. Vinton.
 I was born the same day Abraham Lincoln was shot, the Titanic was struck by an ice cube, and Pete Rose was born, and somehow still persevered. ( Art saved me from mathematics : ) I've been a teacher, an author, an illustrator, a contractor, an accountant, a racquetball pro, an antique shop owner, a restorer of antiques, a dad, a grandpa, a docent, but always an artist.
 I always look forward to the next day.
+Ronnie Walter.
+I am an illustrator, author, teacher, and a career coach for artists and a dogged optimist.
+During my career as a professional illustrator I have licensed my art on hundreds of commercial products including stationery, fabric, giftware, home goods and more.
+As a contemporary abstract painter, I love bringing dynamic color and movement to my work and try to create paintings with fresh energy and passion.
 Buck Ward.
 I try to find the bits of beauty, the natural interstices in the urban coastal landscape.
 To find art among the myriad signs, poles, wires and parking lots, to find a beach not crowded with people, a horizon with no cell tower – that is my challenge.
 I try to use the light, the sky and clouds, the water, to enhance the built environment, to reveal the art of nature in the mundane works of humans.
 Lorraine Walker Williams.
 Creator of ArtPoems was nominated for the Pushcart Prize twice.
 Simply Sanibel Poems is her fifth book of poetry.
 Literary Artist of the Year 2009, her weekly, "Poetry Place" column appears at Santivachronicle.com lorrainewalkerwilliams.com